GabeScott/standard-works-vault/General Conference/2024 April - A Record of What I Have Both Seen and Heard.md

 # A Record of What I Have Both Seen and Heard

-*By Brent H. Nielson - Of the Presidency of the Seventy*
+By Elder Brent H. Nielson - *Of the Presidency of the Seventy*

 *Given in the April session of the 2024 General Conference*

+>*There has never been a better time to be a member of The Church of Jesus Christ of Latter-day Saints.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/04/23nielson?lang=eng)